 We recommend products we would use ourselves and all opinions expressed here are our own.
 This post may contain affiliate links, which means we might make a small commission at no extra cost to you.
 This helps us keep the blog running.
 See our full disclosure here.

-Welcome to the crafty world of homemade gin!
+The creative world of homemade gin is a fun project!
 Homemade gin is a quick and fun way to get creative in your kitchen.
-Not only will you marvel at the quick transformation from vodka to gin, but you will also reap a bounty in the fun tasty ways you can utilize it.
-This homemade gin with chamomile and thyme recipe creates an herbaceous, floral well balanced gin.
-And it also offers the framework and flexibility to tailor your gin to match your taste preferences.
+Not only do I marvel at the quick transformation from vodka to gin, but there is also a bounty in the fun tasty ways you can use it.

 Why Chamomile and Thyme?